bugcrowd/templates/templates/server_security_misconfiguration/ssl_attack_breach_poodle_etc/template.md

 Attaching a screenshot of the webpage with the URL bar in view will be sufficient for this report.
 -->

+The following image(s) shows the full exploit:

+{{screenshot}}

 ## Demonstrated Impact
 <!--
 This path traversal vulnerability allows an attack to gain acces to a folder called `securedata` in a directory it was not intended to access.
 -->

+An malicious attacker can decrypt data in transit using these vulnerabilities.